redhat-cop/infra-ansible/roles/dns/manage-dns-zones/README.md

 Role Name
 =========

-This role can be used to manage views and zones for different DNS services providers.
-These are the supported ones:
+This role can be used to manage views and zones for different DNS service providers.
+The supported ones are:

   - named
   - route53